liambll/blog-archive/_posts/2017-06-30-logistics-regression.markdown

 "Logistic regression is a regression model where the dependent variable is binary (0 or 1)."
 Some examples:
-* analyze association between s mortality rate and smoking habit
+* analyze association between mortality rate and smoking habit
 * predict whether borrowers would default based on historical product holdings and account balances.

 ## 1. Model